Feroze Gandhi: Death and legacy

 Feroze suffered a heart attack in 1958.
 Indira, who stayed with her father at Teen Murti House, the official residence of the prime minister, was at that time away on a state visit to Bhutan.
 She returned to look after him in Kashmir.
 Feroze died in 1960 at the Willingdon Hospital in Delhi, after suffering a second heart attack.
 He was cremated and his ashes interred at the Parsi cemetery in Allahabad.

-His Rae Bareli Lok Sabha constituency seat was held by his wife, Indira Gandhi from 1967 to 1976 and his future daughter-in-law, and wife of Rajiv Gandhi, Sonia Gandhi from 2004 to 2024.
+His Rae Bareli Lok Sabha constituency seat was held by his wife, Indira Gandhi from 1967 to 1976 and his future daughter-in-law, and wife of Rajiv Gandhi, Sonia Gandhi from 2004 to 2024, followed by his grandson Rahul from 2024.

 A school of higher education that he helped found was named after him in Rae Bareli.
 NTPC Limited renamed their Unchahar Thermal Power Station in Uttar Pradesh to Feroze Gandhi Unchahar Thermal Power Plant.